GeoTecINIT/awarns-framework/packages/human-activity/README.md

 > **Task name**: `startDetectingCoarseHumanActivityChanges`
 >
 > **Description**: Allows to start detecting human activity changes at a coarse granularity level.
 This level of granularity means that activity changes will be reported no sooner than 1 minute after the activity started.
 In contrast, the detection mechanism will be more robust against in-between activity stops.
-This means, for example, that if the user is walking and stops for a few seconds, or is inside a vehicle and stops at traffic light, these subtle changes won't be detected at this change detection level.
+This means, for example, that if the user is walking and stops for a few seconds, or is inside a vehicle and stops at traffic light, these subtle changes won't be detected at this granularity level.

 > **Task name**: `stopDetectingCoarseHumanActivityChanges`
 >